getcarina/getcarina.com/_best-practices/docker-best-practices-data-stateful-applications.md

 In theory, we should be able to co-locate the stateless applications with the data management services they rely on, with all of these services running in containers, but Docker is not ready to handle this.
-With their Flocker tool, ClusterHQ is attempting to tackle this problem by using Zettabyte File System (ZFS) replication technology as to provide data management and replication for containers [(3)](#resources).
+With their Flocker tool, ClusterHQ is attempting to tackle this problem by using Zettabyte File System (ZFS) replication technology to provide data management and replication for containers [(3)](#resources).
 However, Flocker is still in very early developmental stages, and it assumes you can accept a clustered filesystem model and the nuances it can introduce such as